gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 I suddenly feel embarrassed.
 "Oh, I would rather you didn't," I say somewhat breathlessly.
 I suppress a giggle.
 "It is rather a mess.
 The housekeeper, you know, she…" I trail off.
-I just needed to lie down for a few moments.
-Everything would be all right then.
+I just need to lie down for a few moments.
+Everything will be all right then.

 "We've spoken with your housekeeper as well, honored mistress."
 The guard's voice brims with patience.
 How dare she be patient with me?
 "She was the one